-Yes, it is very much possible to recover any corrupt MYSQL database with the help of Stellar MySQL Database Recovery software
+Yes, it is very much possible to recover any corrupt MYSQL database with the help of Stellar Phoenix Database repair for MySQL.

-Stellar Phoenix MySQL Database Recovery is a powerful utility to repair severely corrupt MySQL database engine files (InnoDB and MyISAM) and restore them back.
-The software allows you to copy your damaged MySQL database from the LINUX system to any Windows Operating system based computer and recover the database by manually selecting the database files.
+It is a powerful utility to repair severely corrupt MySQL database engine files (InnoDB and MyISAM) and restore them back.
+The software allows you to copy your damaged MySQL database from the LINUX system to any Windows based computer and recover the database by manually selecting the database files.

 Below steps can guide you through the repair and recovery process

 From your LINUX system, copy the MYSQL database folders and the 'ibdata1' file from the location, '\var\lib\MySQL'.
 Paste the files onto your Windows drive

 Note: Before performing the recovery operation, ensure that MySQL application must have been installed in the Windows system from which you are going to recover the database.
 Also, there must be equal amount of free space in the drive, in which you are going to recover the MySQL database.

 -> Run the software and choose 'Manual selection of database(s) for recovery'.
 Click 'Browse' and select the folder containing the corrupt MySQL database.
 Click 'OK' to continue.